-As we reach the final stretch of the year, this is a great opportunity to find pain points in your association’s current tech stack and make plans to improve them.
+As we move into the second half of 2022, this is an opportunity for associations to identify specific pain points in their current technical strategy and make plans to improve them.

-- Look for new community-building strategies and tools.
+- Look for online community-building strategies and tools.

 - Invest in your ability to engage with mobile members.